citrix-openstack/blogentries/virtual_hypervisor.md

 network environment without DHCP, a new network has been created by issuing the following command on the physical hypervisor:

-    xe network-create name-label=home
+    xe network-create name-label=isolated

 This will be a separated network.
 I also set up an Ubuntu VM with two network
-interfaces: one plugged to the corporate network, one to the newly created `home` network.
-This VM has shorewall and dnsmasq installed and configured, so that it will act as a default gateway, and as a DNS proxy for the `home` network.
+interfaces: one plugged to the corporate network, one to the newly created `isolated` network.
+This VM has shorewall and dnsmasq installed and configured, so that it will act as a default gateway, and as a DNS proxy for the `isolated` network.
 I will call this machine `toolbox` throughout this documentation.
-The network address for `toolbox` is `192.168.32.1`, so the home network's IP configuration is:
+The network address for `toolbox` is `192.168.32.1`, so the isolated network's IP configuration is:

     192.168.32.0/255.255.255.0

-I will install the Virtual Hypervisor, connected to the `home` network,  with a static IP configuration:
+I will install the Virtual Hypervisor, connected to the `isolated` network,  with a static IP configuration:

        address: 192.168.32.2